BrokenHeartProgrammer/selected-option-picker/ReadMe.md

 # selected-option-picker
-This React-Native component library is created for the select single or multiple option from the list of options in Android/iOS.
+This React-Native component library is created for the selection of single or multiple item(s) from the list in Android/iOS.

 ## Examples
 <p align="left">